 “You can’t be marking up your skin like that Keyana!
 You must take care of your skin!”

 Thats the type of Black household I grew up in.
 Where my Black skin was viewed SO highly.
 Where my Black hair was viewed like a crown, that could absolutely never be damaged.
-The thought of a perm even touching my black hair.
-Was enough to send my Grandmother packing and back on a plane to Trinidad.
+The thought of a perm ever touching my black hair.
+Was enough to send my Grandmother packing and back on a plane to Trinidad!

 But I’m happy I grew up that way.
 Because I grew up with a different type of confidence.